-C.4.6.8.1 NRC-licensed Disposal Area Modular Shielded Environmental Enclosure
+C.4.6.8.1 NRC-Licensed Disposal Area Modular Shielded Environmental Enclosure

-The NDA-Modular Shielded Environmental Enclosure would be designed and procured to support exhumation of wastes from the NDA that are expected to have characteristics that would exceed those of Class C low-level waste.
+The NDA Modular Shielded Environmental Enclosure would be designed and procured to support exhumation of wastes from the NDA that are expected to have characteristics that would exceed those of Class C low-level radioactive waste.
 This enclosure would control airborne emissions, shield against high-radiation fields, and permit exhumation of wastes from holes up to 16.8 meters (55 feet) deep.

-The NDA-Modular Shielded Environmental Enclosure would provide the primary confinement for the radiological and hazardous material releases that are expected during the excavation and retrieval activities to be performed.
-The Modular Shielded Environmental Enclosure would be designed to accommodate remote excavation, retrieval, and maintenance operations.
+The NDA Modular Shielded Environmental Enclosure would provide secondary confinement for the radiological and hazardous material releases that are expected during the excavation and retrieval activities to be performed.
+The enclosure would be designed to accommodate remote excavation, retrieval, and maintenance operations.
 It would be of modular design so that it could be customized to accommodate holes and trenches of various sizes.
 Individual modular panels would lock together to provide an airtight enclosure.
 It would be maintained under negative pressure using a HEPA-filtered ventilation system.
-It would be equipped with a carbon dioxide fire suppression system for conventional fires, and a metal-halide fire suppression system for pyrophoric metal fires.
+It would be equipped with a carbon dioxide fire suppression system for conventional fires and a metal-halide fire suppression system for pyrophoric metal fires.

-The NDA-Modular Shielded Environmental Enclosure, being of modular design, would enable the user to add to the overall length by adding either a roof panel or a wall panel.
-Several of the modules would have apparatus attached for ventilation systems, shield window atriums, and glovebox panels, or equipment and waste container passages.
+Because of its modular design, the NDA Modular Shielded Environmental Enclosure would enable the user to increase the overall length by adding either a roof panel or a wall panel.
+Several of the modules would have apparatus attached for ventilation systems, shield window atriums, and glovebox panels or equipment and waste container passages.